ryancdickson/crp-staging/content/index.md

 ### Apply for Inclusion

-CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these]((apply-for-inclusion.md)) instructions.
+CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these](apply-for-inclusion.md) instructions.

 Applicants are expected to continuously adhere to the policies outlined herein, irrespective of their inclusion request submission date.
 All applicants must satisfy the requirements set forth in both the ["Minimum Requirements for CAs included in the Chrome Root Store"](#minimum-requirements-for-cas-included-in-the-chrome-root-store) and ["Minimum Requirements for Applicant CAs Requesting Inclusion into the Chrome Root Store"](#minimum-requirements-for-applicant-cas-requesting-inclusion-into-the-chrome-root-store) Sections.
 Where requirements in these sections differ, the applicant-specific requirements shall take precedence.

-If, during an ongoing Root Inclusion Request in the CCADB, this policy is updatede, the status of the Root Inclusion Request case will be reverted to 'CA Providing Data'.
+If, during an ongoing Root Inclusion Request in the CCADB, this policy is updated, the status of the Root Inclusion Request will be set to 'CA Providing Data'.
 Applicants are expected to review and ensure compliance with the updated policy expectations before resubmitting their Root Inclusion Request for the Chrome Root Program's review.

 ### Chrome's Ongoing Commitment to Transport Security